Central Venous Catheters

 What types of central venous catheters are there?

 There are several types of central venous catheters.

 PICC line.
 A peripherally inserted central catheter, or PICC line (say "pick"), is a central venous catheter inserted into a vein in the arm rather than a vein in the neck or chest.

 Tunneled catheter.
 This type of catheter is surgically inserted into a vein in the neck or chest and passed under the skin.
-Only the end of the catheter is brought through the skin through which medicines can be given.
+One end of the catheter remains outside the skin.
+Medicines can be given through an opening in this end of the catheter.
 Passing the catheter under the skin helps keep it in place better, lets you move around easier, and makes it less visible.